meghomita/meghomita.github.io/_posts/2016-6-23-The Secret Lives of the Schuyler Sisters.md

 ---
 layout: post
 title: Minds at Work, The Secret Lives of the Schuyler Sisters
 excerpt: Lin-Manuel Miranda was first introduced to the Schuyler sisters while on vacation.
-The creator of the Broadway sensation ­Hamilton had brought along an unlikely beach read: Ron Chernow’s extensive biography Alexander Hamilton.
+The creator of the Broadway sensation ­Hamilton had brought along an unlikely beach read - Ron Chernow’s extensive biography Alexander Hamilton.

 ---